EnergyArchmage/EplusGridDev/design/FY2016/Electrical Storage Improvements.md

-Grid-supplied charging of DC storage, that is those electric storage devices on a load center with buss type set to DirectCurrentWithInverterDCStorage, requires a rectifier or AC to DC converter.
-This device might a bidirection inverter or a seperate converter.
-A new object with the class name of ElectricLoadCenter:Storage:Converter is proposed to describe the performance of AC to DC conversion for grid interaction with on-site batteries.
+A new object with class name of ElectricLoadCenter:Storage:Converter is proposed to describe the performance of AC to DC conversion for grid interaction with on-site batteries.
+Grid-supplied charging of DC storage (storage devices on a load center with buss type set to DirectCurrentWithInverterDCStorage) requires a rectifier or AC to DC converter.
+This device might the backward operating mode for a bidirectional inverter but regardless will be modeled as a separate converter component.

-###  ElectricLoadCenter:Storage:Converter,
+###  ElectricLoadCenter:Storage:Converter
 This model is for converting AC to DC for grid-supplied charging of DC storage.
 The model is only for power conversion and does not consider voltage.
-There are two method for determining the efficiency with which power is converted.
+There are two methods available for determining the efficiency with which power is converted.
 The efficiency is defined as the ratio of DC power output divided by AC power input.
 If the name of a zone is entered the power conversion losses will be added to the zone as internal heat gains.

 #### Field: Name
 This field contains a unique name for the AC to DC converter.